Skip to content

 Sylvia found a home at ECLC in her teens, after graduating from junior high school.
 Navigating the academic and social swirl of middle school seemed like a plunge through white-water rapids for Sylvia, who is classified with a neurological handicap.

-“She was unhappy with school and didn’t want to go,” remembers her mother.
-When she graduated, the next placement was the local high school, which was among the largest in the state.
-For Sylvia that was as inviting as diving into Niagara Falls.
 Her parents began to explore other options, and one educator suggested ECLC’s school in Chatham.
 The day of their visit happened to be International Day.
 “We walked in and saw the Cuban flag up on the auditorium’s stage,” said mom, who is Cuban.
 “It was like a sign of home.
 I thought this is it.
 It was magical.
 From that day on, her life changed 180 degrees.”

 Sylvia was buoyed by the winds of success at ECLC.
 She made friends, succeeded in her academics and progressed tremendously in everyday life skills.
 Suddenly, she could do little things like order ice cream at the store and chat on the telephone with new friends.